roboscienceorg/book/source/Terms/ExampleRobotSystems.rst

 coordinate system can be translated and rotated relative to another.
-We can write this translation as the displacement of one origin to another or in our case, we can just use the location of the robot (local frame) origin relative to the global frame.
-In other words, the local frame origin position is :math:`(x_I,y_I)`.
+We can write this translation as the displacement of one origin to another or in our case, we can just use the location of the robot (local frame) origin relative to the :index:`global frame`.
+In other words, the :index:`local frame` origin position is :math:`(x_I,y_I)`.
 We then need to track the orientation of the frame or in our case the robot.
 The angle, :math:`\theta`, can be measure from either coordinate system and to be